Pull And Push

 When Cloning Repo

 In the team lesson, we started by cloning the repo from GitHub.
 We then made some changes to the code and committed them.
-Neither did we set the upstream tracking branch ourselves, nor did we paste code that GitHub gave.
-When cloning a repo, Git automatically adds are remote repo with the name origin and an upstream tracking branch with the name main.
+Neither did we set the upstream tracking branch ourselves, nor did we paste the code that GitHub provided.
+When cloning a repo, Git automatically adds our remote repo with the name origin

 We can verify this by running the following command: